Skip to Content

 It is important to know that you should only renew when you receive your renewal packet by mail or in your ACCESS account about 45 days before your due date.
 Renewing too soon could cause you to lose coverage earlier than necessary.

-To find your renewal date, log in at access.wi.gov, use the MyACCESS app, or refer to the letter sent in late March or early April.
+To find your renewal date, log in at access.wi.gov or use the MyACCESS app.

 For more information on renewal, please visit this helpful Department of Health Services website here.